1947 Poonch rebellion: Background

 After the death of Raja Jagatdev Singh of Poonch in 1940, Maharaja Hari Singh appointed a chosen guardian for his minor son, Shiv Ratandev Singh, and used the opportunity to integrate the Poonch jagir into the state of Jammu and Kashmir.
 Poonch came to be administered by the officers of Jammu and Kashmir as a district of the Jammu province.
 This resulted in loss of autonomy for Poonch and subjected its people to the increased taxation of the Kashmir state, both of which were resented by the people.

-The Poonchis had a tradition of military service.
-During the Second World War, over 60,000 Muslims from the Poonch and Mirpur districts enrolled in the British Indian Army.
+About 40,000–60,000 Sudhans were recruited and served in the British Indian Army during the First and Second World Wars.
 After the war, many of them retained their arms while returning.
 The Maharaja did not (or could not) absorb them into the State forces.

 The absence of employment prospects coupled with high taxation caused displeasure among the Poonchis in 1947.